TeachingEnglish

 In the field-dependent/independent model of cognitive or learning style, a field-dependent learning style is defined by a relative inability to distinguish detail from other information around it.
-It can be compared to a field-independent learning style, which is defined by a tendency to separate details from the surrounding context.

 Example